BC Juventus: 2009–present: LKL

-Success in the 2021–2022 season resulted in Juventus earning a bid in the 2021–22 Basketball Champions League qualification.
+Success in the 2020–2021 season resulted in Juventus earning a bid in the 2021–22 Basketball Champions League qualification.
 While Juventus lost Kariniauskas and Skučas during the off-season, much of the previous season team remained.
 Juventus signed Tomas Lekūnas to replace Skučas.
 At point guard, Juventus signed Patrick Miller to replace Kariniauskas at point guard.
 Juventus also signed Rokas Gustys and Norbertas Giga to strengthen the team.
 In the Basketball Champions League qualification, Juventus managed to reach the final stage, by beating the Kapfenberg Bulls 90:68 in the quarterfinals, and multiple time German champions and past EuroLeague participant Brose Bamberg 83:79 in the semifinals, thanks to strong play from Miller.
 In the finals, Juventus lost to Kalev/Cramo 81:86 in the finals, not qualifying for the Basketball Champions League regular season.
 In the LKL, Juventus started strong, thanks to strong play from Miller, fighting for the third spot in the standings, including a memorable 111:89 win over BC Rytas in Vilnius.
 By the start of 2022, Juventus started struggling.
 Adreian Payne, the heavily hyped signing at center to replace the departed Kupšas, arrived not ready to play, had multiple conflicts with coach Urbonas and left the team in February.
 It would turn out to be his final team.
-The team started falling apart - injuries, losses in the LKL, a shock exit against BC Šiauliai in the King Mindaugas Cup quarterfinals, even some fan protests, resulted in head coach Žydrūnas Urbonas resigning in April.
-Juventus, left with the assistants at the helm, finished the LKL regular season in 6th place.
-In the LKL quarterfinals, Juventus faced, and lost, to BC Lietkabelis 0:3, though not before giving the best fight they can against the team that made the Eurocup playoffs, and later managed to qualify to the LKL finals.
+The team started falling apart – injuries, losses in the LKL, a shock exit against BC Šiauliai in the King Mindaugas Cup quarterfinals, even some fan protests, resulted in head coach Žydrūnas Urbonas resigning in April.
+Juventus, left with the assistant Nedas Pacevičius at the helm, finished the LKL regular season in 6th place.
+In the LKL quarterfinals, Juventus faced, and lost to BC Lietkabelis, who swept Juventus 3:0 in the series, an anti-climatic end to the season.